neerajjain123/OCAJPDOC/amazon/qes.md

 Amazon is the  most customer centric company and goes extra mile for cutsomer satisfaction.
 While working with jio I have learned how to strive for excellence and improve our service to meet end customer need.
 If I have the oppurtunity, I will contribute to achive higher custiomer satisfaction.

+Jio phiolospy is same as amazon like work on low or no profit to capture the maket share.

 Another aspect I can contribute in Amazon success story with my ability to mentor and empower team and further learn and innovate.